 I’m ready to donate some clothing!
 What can I do to turn my donation into the most profit for AAPS?

-For a thrift shop and their donors to successfully support their mission, donated items must be more than reusable – they must be resalable.
-Bottom line, if it isn’t salable, it creates an unintended and an “unable to absorb” expense.
-We’re happy to provide the guidelines defining reusable and resalable so that donors can make decisions prior to donating!
+For a thrift shop and their donors to successfully support their mission, donated items must be more than reusable – they must be resellable.
+Bottom line, if it isn’t resellable, it creates an unintended and an “unable to absorb” expense.
+We’re happy to provide the guidelines defining reusable and resellable so that donors can make decisions prior to donating!
 A recap can be found below and on our main Donating Tab.

 Be ruthless when sorting your clothing items for donation.
 We face mountains of textiles every day, and the sorting process is intensive.
 At current rates, approximately 65% of all clothing donated is unsalable.

 As you begin to look at the pile of clothing you plan to donate, each item needs to be harshly judged.
-Any clothing item with ANY damage, (rips, stains, tears, missing buttons, fading, fraying or pilling anywhere, broken zippers, pet or smoking odors, misshapen and generally worn out) is not a resalable donation.
-While the Ann Arbor PTO Thrift Shop cannot sell items in poor condition, we can recycle them!
+Any clothing item with ANY damage, (rips, stains, tears, missing buttons, fading, fraying or pilling anywhere, broken zippers, pet or smoking odors, misshapen and generally worn out) is not a resellable donation.
+While the Ann Arbor PTO Thrift Shop cannot sell items in poor condition, we do recycle them.

-What is the difference between Reusable and Resalable?
+What is the difference between Reusable and Resellable?

 Reusable items may have holes, stains, zippers that don’t work, missing buttons, and may be worn, frayed or torn.
 Old Rec & Ed shirts may have been a valued piece of clothing to your child, but won’t be to a child that didn’t play on that team.